ULTRASOUND IN PREGNANCY

 Should all pregnant women have a scan?

-However it is our policy here in University Hospital Galway to offer 2 scans
+It is our policy here in University Hospital Galway to offer 2 scans:

-Please telephone the Maternity Scan Room at 091 544537 to arrange these appointments.
+Please telephone the Maternity Scan Room at 091 544537 to arrange your appointment.

 What are the reasons for having a scan performed?